bmetitiri/proto/README.md

-This repo contains a number of disparate, largely abandoned code sketches -- largely to cut down on the number of abandoned, largely unusable repos in github.
+This repo contains a number of disparate, abandoned code sketches -- largely to cut down on the number of abandoned, largely unused repos in github.

 ###1%
  - Node.js twitter stream, predates node.joncaldwell.com